Pradumnasaraf/BioDrop-CLI/README.md

 #### Gitpod

-Gitpod is easiest way to setup the project development environment.
-You can click on the button below and it will set everything up for you.
+Gitpod is the easiest way to set up the project development environment.
+Click on the button below, and it will set everything up for you.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/Pradumnasaraf/LinkFree-CLI)